lavanyamantha/ReadyAPI/README.md

 ## Introduction:

+Webservice - Integration of Heterogenous applications is possible via Webservice Mechanism.
+WebService is an application/Business logic that is accessible using standard internet protocols via XML messaging System.
+- Since it uses XML , it is OS/Platform and programming language independent.

 - Ready API is tool by SmartBear company
 - It is used for Functional test, Performance test & Security test.
 - I have installed the trial version - available for 2 weeks